I still remember my first, high-quality basketball. It was a classic Spalding with synthetic leather panels – I absolutely loved that ball!

 I believe the best outdoor basketball is the Spalding NBA Zi/O Indoor/Outdoor Basketball.
 A close second is the Under Armour 495 Indoor/Outdoor Basketball.
-But, unlike the Under Amour 495, the Spalding takes very little time to break in.
+But, unlike the Under Armour 495, the Spalding takes very little time to break in.
 It also has deep seams for handling and a great feel off the fingers for shooting.
-It’s the closest you’ll get to an indoor feel on an outdoor court in the quickest amount of time.
+It’s the closest you’ll get to an indoor feel with an outdoor court in the quickest amount of time.

-If you want to save money you can go for the rubber version of the Spalding: The Spalding NBA Street Basketball is affordable and it comes with basically the same specs.
+If you want to save money, you can go for the rubber version of the Spalding.
+The Spalding NBA Street Basketball is affordable and it comes with basically the same specs.
 It’s just made out of rubber instead of indoor-outdoor synthetic leather.